-So Boyfriend and I went to Quebec in Canada last March, where we wandered through Quebec City and I had my first ski resort experience at Mont-Sainte-Anne.
+So in March 2018 I went to Quebec in Canada, where I wandered through Quebec City and experienced my first Mont-Ste-Anne ski resort adventure.

-I’d been stressing about this at first as I’d never skied or snowboarded before and Boyfriend is practically a snowboarding champion (yes sweetie, to me you are).
+I’d been stressing about this at first as I’d never skied or snowboarded before.
+I traveled with my then-boyfriend, who had much more experience with snowboarding.
 Scenes of him sliding down the slopes for hours at an end while I sat at the bottom of the hill, tired and cold, kept me awake for a couple of nights.

 Contents